rtpg/django-unasyncify/docs/configuration.rst

   return self.connection.properties

-This renaming is different from the method renaming that happens in
+This renaming is meant for attribute accesses.
+Async method call renaming happens automatically based on the norm of "removing the ``a``", and you mostly shouldn't need this.

+See :ref:`naming-scheme` and :ref:`handling-function-calls` for details on how method renaming happens.